-since the $(-1)^{2J_L^3}$ grading ensures cancellations among non-BPS states. \( \mathcal{I}_+ \) (respectively \( \mathcal{I}_- \)) counts chiral (respectively anti-chiral) lowest-weight multiplets of $D(2,1;0)$, as the conditions~\eqref{eq: index BPS conditions} coincide BPS conditions~\eqref{eq: D210 chiral primary}–\eqref{eq: D210 antichiral primary}. (\ref{eq: index D210}) is therefore a protected quantity counting only the $D(2,1;0)$ short multiplets, and remains invariant under continuous symmetry preserving deformations.
+since the $(-1)^{2J_L^3}$ grading ensures cancellations among non-BPS states. \( \mathcal{I}_+ \) (respectively \( \mathcal{I}_- \)) counts chiral (respectively anti-chiral) lowest-weight multiplets of $D(2,1;0)$, as the conditions~\eqref{eq: index BPS conditions} coincide with the BPS conditions~\eqref{eq: D210 chiral primary}--\eqref{eq: D210 antichiral primary}.
+Thus, (\ref{eq: index D210}) is a protected quantity counting only the $D(2,1;0)$ short multiplets and is invariant under continuous symmetry-preserving deformations.

-However, unlike Witten's indices \cite{Witten:1982df} typically defined for sigma models on regular compact target spaces, superconformal indices require a more careful treatment due to intrinsic noncompactness and singularity of the targets as conical geometries.
-To see how, note that the anticommutator defines an auxiliary Hamiltonian:

-which governs the dynamics of an auxiliary supersymmetric quantum mechanics, with additional deformations compared to $H$, which partially takes care of the noncompactness in particular by providing the quantum theory with a discrete spectrum due to the contribution from the special conformal charge $K$ which acts as a harmonic potential.
-The R symmetry twist on the other hand introduces an auxiliary background magnetic field, which defines an auxiliary, nonconformal Landau problem.
-The index without any refinement thus typically counts infinite number of lowest Landau levels.